naveedw/Shortly_UI/README.md

 * I partially went through the upload process and still needs to add assertions.
 * I planned to set up the classes but since it's a single feature so though about creating a main file along with utilities.
 The other way is to create a single class to initiate the objects and then subsequently create the methods to expose their behaviour.

+## Structure
+There are two python files for automation:
+* main.py
+* utilities.py

+utilities have the respective functions which have been called within the main.
+The plan was the create the assertions after I successfully uploaded the CV.